-The proof that the land had been raised exists in the fact, tha the island of Santa Maria was upheaved nine feet; but of this presently.
+The proof that the land had been raised exists in the fact, that the island of Santa Maria was upheaved nine feet; but of this presently.

-\ In Concepcion a fall of two or three tenths indicates had weather; four or fiv tenths, a gale of wind with much rain.
+\ In Concencion a fall of two or three tenths indicates bad weather: four or fiv tenths, a gale of wind with much rain.

-In passing through the narrow passage which separates Quiriquina from Tumbez, the great waves had swept the steep shores to a height of thirty feet (vertically) above high-water mark; but this elevation was attained, in all probability, only at the sides of the passage, where the water met with more obstruction, and therefore washed up higher.
-The passage appears to be nearly one mile in width, and has ten fathoms water in the middle, but the rocks on the western side diminish its navigable width to half a mile.
+In passing through the narrow passage which separates Quiriquins from Tambez, the great waves had weep the steep shores to a height of thirty feet (vertically) above high-water mark; but his elevation was attained, in all probability, only at the sides of the passage, where the water met with more obstruction, and there free waited up higher.
+The passage appears to an only one form the sides of the passage of the passage appears to a not of rocks on the western side diminish its navigable width to half a mile.

 Wherever the invading waves found low land the destruction was great, those low lands being in general well cultivated, and the site of many houses.
 The low grounds lying at the bottom of Concepcion bay, particularly those of the island De los Reves, were overflowed and injured irreparably.
 Quantities of cattle, horses, and sheep were lost.
 Similar effects, in an equal or less degree, were felt on the coasts between the river Itala and Cape Rumena.
 Large masses of earth and stone, many thousand tons in weight, were detached from the cliffs and precipitous sides of the hills.
-It was dangerous to go near the edge of a cliff, for numerons chasms and cracks in every direction showed how doubtful was the support.
+It was dangerous to go near the edge of a cliff, for numerous chasms and cracks in every direction showed how doubtful was the support.
 When walking on the shore, even at high water, beds of dead mussels, numerous chitons and limpets, withered seaweed still adhering, though lifeless, to the rocks where they had lived, every where met the eye; the effects of the upheaval of the land.

-I. Santa Maria.-Besides suffering from the effects of the earthquake, and three invading waves which, coming from the west round both points of the island, united to overflow the low ground near the village, Santa Maria was upheaved nine feet.
+I. Sonta Maria.-Besides suffering from the effects of the earthquake, and three invading waves which, coming from the west round both points of the island, united to overflow the low ground near the village, Santa Maria was upheaved nine feet.
 It appeared that the southern extreme of the island had been raised eight feet, the middle nine, and the northern end upwards of ten feet.

-The Beagle visited this island twice, at the end of March, and in the beginning of April.
-At her first visit it was concluded, from the visible evidence of dead shell-fish, water-marks, and soundings, and from the verbal testimony of the inhabitants, that the land had been raised about eight feet.
-However, on returning to Concepcion, doubts were raised; and to settle the matter beyond dispute, or the possibility of mistake, the owner of the island, M. Salvador Palma, accompanied us.
-An intelligent Hanoverian, whose occupation upon the island was sealing, and who had lived two years there, and knew its shores thoroughly, was also a passenger in the Beagle.
+The Beggle visited this island twice, at the end of March, and in the beginning of April.
+At he first visit it was concluded, from the visible evidence of dead shell-fish, water-marks, and soundings, and from the verbal testimony of the inhabitants, that the land had been raised about eight feet.
+However, on returning to Concepcion, doubts were raised; and to settle the matter beyond dispute, or the possibility of mistake, the owner off the lands of the control of the property of the property of the lands.
+All the control of the property of the property of who had lived two years there, and knew its shores thoroughly, was also a passenger in the Beggle.

 When we landed, the Hanoverian, whose name was Antonio VOL. VI.

-Z Vogelberg, showed me a spot from which he used formerly to gather choros\ by diving for them at low water.
+Vogelberg, showed me a spot from which he used formerly to gather choros\ by diving for them at low water.

-At dead low water, standing upon that bed of choros, and holding his hands up above his head, he could not reach the surface of the water.
+At dead low water, standing upon that bed of choros, and

+holding his hands up above his head, he could not reach the surface of the water.
 His height is six feet; on that spot, when I was there, the choros were barely covered at high spring tide.